HL7/crmi-ig/input/pages/content-lifecycle.md

 ### Implementation

-The implementation (or run-time) phase is supported by the Executable profiles dfined in this implementation guide.
+The implementation (or run-time) phase is supported by the Executable profiles defined in this implementation guide.
 See the [Profiles](profiles.html) page for a complete description of the Executable capability category and profiles.

 ### Components vs dependencies